Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Set sail with ease knowing there are several options for sending money aboard a cruise ship:

 - PayPal.
-Many cruise ships offer Wi-Fi for their crew and passengers, and as long as your recipient has a PayPal account, you can transfer funds from just about anywhere
+Many cruise ships offer Wi-Fi for their crew and passengers, and as long as your recipient has a PayPal account, you can transfer funds from almost anywhere.

 - Wire transfer.
 The Crew Purser’s office is the accounting hub of the ship.
 Some cruise ships — like the Princess line — allow crew members and passengers to send wire transfers from the Crew Purser’s office.